oneapi-src/SYCLomatic/docs/get_started/index.rst

 Get Started with |tool_name|
 ============================

-|tool_name| assists in the migration of a developer's program that
+|tool_name| assists in the migration of your existing CUDA\* code to SYCL\* code.
-is written in CUDA\* to a program written in |dpcpp_long|, which is based on modern C++ and incorporates portable industry standards such as SYCL\*.
+The tool ports CUDA language kernels and library API calls, migrating 90%-95% of CUDA code to SYCL code.
+The tool additionally inserts inline warnings to help you complete the migration and tune your code.

 |tool_name| supports the migration of programs implemented with CUDA versions
 |cuda_versions|.
 The list of supported languages and versions may be extended in